 • Curriculum Vitae (maximum 2 pages)

-Relevant certificates or reference letters
+• Relevant certificates or reference letters, if available.

-The cover letter should include summary background information on the applicant.
+The cover letter should include summary background information about the applicant.
 More importantly, it must contain an explanation of the applicant’s motivation for an internship with hbs.
 Please, do not forget to specify the exact time of your availability.
 Applications should be written in English.

 What benefits do we offer?